 - 8-10 large basil leaves, rolled and thinly sliced

 - Melt the butter in a large cast iron skillet over medium heat.

 - Once melted, add the corn kernels and cook undisturbed for 8-10 minutes (or longer if needed).
 The corn should be lightly browned and caramelized on one side.

-- Add the scallions and shallot and continue cooking for another 4 minutes.
+- Add the scallions, shallot and garlic and continue cooking for another 4 minutes.